JerryJianLin/JerryJianLin.github.io/_pages/teaching.md

   * The device structure of MIS TDs is similar to it of metal-oxide-semiconductor (MOS) capacitors.
   * Except that MIS TDs have very thin oxide thickness (d<sub>ox</sub>).
   * d<sub>ox</sub> is thinner than 4 nm.
-  * Very thin d<sub>ox</sub> allows MIS TDs to have apparent direct tunneling current.
+  * Very thin d<sub>ox</sub> allows MIS TDs to have apparent direct tunneling currents.
 <br/>
 <br/>